ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/irisdendrogram.png)

 ### 3.7.2 CLUSTERMAP
 After finishing my dendrogram, I continued looking through the Python Graph Gallery.
-It stated the when using a dendrogram to display the results of a cluster analyis it is best practice to also add a heatmap of the information (see the [Dendrogram with heat map](https://python-graph-gallery.com/404-dendrogram-with-heat-map/) page of the Python Graph Gallery.
+It stated the when using a dendrogram to display the results of a cluster analyis it is best practice to also add a heatmap of the information (see the [Dendrogram with heat map](https://python-graph-gallery.com/404-dendrogram-with-heat-map/) page of the Python Graph Gallery).

 I particularly liked the [Dendrogram with Coloured Leaves](https://python-graph-gallery.com/405-dendrogram-with-heatmap-and-coloured-leaves/) example as it would clearly show the overlap between the Versicolor and Virginica species.

-To generate the "colour leaves" section of the graph I did the following steps using a [post on Stack Overflow as a guide](https://stackoverflow.com/questions/47292737/change-the-color-for-ytick-labels-in-seaborn-clustermap):
+To generate the "colour leaves" section of the graph I did the following steps using this [post on Stack Overflow as a guide](https://stackoverflow.com/questions/47292737/change-the-color-for-ytick-labels-in-seaborn-clustermap):

 1. Restored the index name "Species" using "df.index.name" and restored column names